Select Page

 3. Consider a Structured Approach to Faithful Interpretation

 Finally, and probably most significantly, one of the most helpful ways of digging deeper to the gospels is to consider a structured approach to analyzing the gospels for consistent faithful interpretation.
-There surely are varying ways to do this but love the method my recent professor taught in my recent course.
-He suggests doing a narrative analysis on each pericope (blocks of teaching or scenes in the gospels).
+There surely are varying ways to do this but love to do a narrative analysis on each pericope (blocks of teaching or scenes in the gospels).
 This involves analyzing each narrative section the way you would any narrative literature by identifying scenes, characters, plot movement, climax, resolution and then including an analysis of how it relates to the Gospel as a whole and the entirety of scripture.
-I thought I would share a copy of one of my assignments here to show how this is done.
-Click here to open the assignment (this approach is credited to Dr. Jonathan Pennington at The Southern Baptist Theological Seminary).
+Click the button below to view an example analysis from Matthew 17:1-8

 I hope these insights will help you as you continue to grow in your study of God’s word.